 Cost per seat.

-3.24 If any agreed conditions are breached, HS1 Ltd will normally require to be held harmless financially.
+3.24 If any agreed conditions are breached, LSPH will normally require to be held harmless financially.
 Subject to the agreement of the ORR, it therefore reserves the right to review and amend the terms of the discount scheme in order, for example, to adjust IRC discount levels to compensate for lower than agreed rail service levels or for costs incurred in data collection.
 In these circumstances, the adjusted IRC levels will not exceed the full undiscounted IRC on a per train basis.

-Test 6: Is HS1 Ltd better off commercially with the discount scheme?
+Test 6: Is LSPH better off commercially with the discount scheme?

-3.25 HS1 Ltd is a commercial company, with responsibilities to its shareholders, and needs to ensure that any agreed discount schemes are in its commercial interests.
-This means in practice that HS1 Ltd will require the impacts of any discount schemes to increase usage of HS1 in order to at least offset the impacts of discounting IRC for a particular service.
+3.25 LSPH is a commercial company, with responsibilities to its shareholders, and needs to ensure that any agreed discount schemes are in its commercial interests.
+This means in practice that LSPH will require the impacts of any discount schemes to increase usage of HS1 in order to at least offset the impacts of discounting IRC for a particular service.

-3.26 In determining the financial impacts on HS1 Ltd, the following factors will be taken into account:
+3.26 In determining the financial impacts on LSPH, the following factors will be taken into account:

 The number of trains that would be operated with the discount in place compared with the number of trains that would be operated in the absence of any discount;